-You may provide material order information by going to the “Faculty Services” page, and then clicking on “Reserve Material Purchase Request.”
+You can make a request by submitting a “Reserve Material Purchase Request" form.
 We will notify the instructor when the material is received and available.
 If a requested title is no longer in print, we will contact the instructor to decide the next course of action.

 There is no limit to the number of titles you may place on Reserve.

 Generally, the Library will only own one copy of a title.
 Due to space limitations, no more than 3 copies of any title may be placed on reserve.